Uranium disulfide

-Uranium disulfide is an inorganic chemical compound of uranium in oxidation state +4 and sulfur in oxidation state -2.
+Uranium disulfide is an inorganic chemical compound of uranium in oxidation state +4 and sulfur in oxidation state −2.
 It is radioactive and appears in the form of black crystals.

 Uranium disulfide has two allotropic forms: α-uranium disulfide, which is stable above the transition temperature (about 1350 °C) and metastable below it, and β-uranium disulfide which is stable below this temperature.
+The tetragonal crystal structure of α-US2 is identical to α-USe2.

+Uranium disulfide can be synthesized by reduction of gaseous hydrogen sulfide with uranium metal powder at elevated temperatures.